cristianciacu1/dds25-17/README.md

 ### Deployment types:

 #### Locust with multiple workers
-Run the following command from the root directory of this project: `docker-compose -f locust-docker-compose.yml up --build --scale worker=8`
+Run the following command from the root directory of this project: `docker-compose -f locust-docker-compose.yml up --build --scale worker=8`.

+Once locust is running, you can access its dashboard at: `http://0.0.0.0:8089/?tab=charts`.

 #### docker-compose (local development)